travel guide

 2. Langtang National Park Entry Permit

-3. Langtang Local area permit/ TIMS card
+3. Langtang Local area Permit/TIMS card

 4. Shivapuri National Park Entrance Fee

-Langtang Valley Trekking Cost for Guide/ Porter
+Langtang Valley Trekking Cost for Guide or Porter

 guide for porters to langtang